Venezuela's Chavez remembered with pomp and protests

 "We demand the immediate exit of Mr. Castro and the Cubans in our armed forces," Machado said, reviving a common opposition complaint of Cuban meddling in Venezuela's affairs.

-The numbers of demonstrators seldom pass a few thousand, however.
+The numbers of demonstrators seldom go beyond a few thousand, however.
 That is a far cry from the vast street protests against Chavez that led to a brief military coup against him in 2002.

 State media have rolled out round-the-clock hagiographical coverage of the late president.
 Some Chavez loyalists seem barely able to use the word "death," preferring euphemisms such as his "physical disappearance" or "sowing in the sky."